Cheese Wiz

 makes about 2 cups

-3. Pour the mixture into the lined sieve and let it drain for 1 hour or even longer.
-Discard the liquid, chill the ricotta, covered.
-It will keep in the refrigerator 2 days.
+Pour the mixture into the lined sieve and let it drain for 1 hour or as long as you like until it achieves your desired consistency.
+Discard the liquid and chill the ricotta, covered.
+It will keep in the refrigerator for about 2 days.